 First, that loss in membership would represent, through lost dues, a significant reduction in our finances.
 This would make it harder for us to do the work we need to do–on campus, in Nassau County, and in Albany–to protect our contract, our rights under that contract, and the integrity of the jobs we do here at the college.
-Multiply this hit to our bottom line by all the teachers unions in New York State, and then trace that loss through to NYSUT’s bottom line, and the AFT’s, and you can start to see how large and widespread our potential collective loss of influence will actually be.
+Multiply this hit to our bottom line by all the teachers unions in New York State, and then trace that loss through to NYSUT’s bottom line—and then both the AFT’s and the NEA’s—and you can start to see how large and widespread our potential collective loss of influence will actually be.
 We will go into more detail about this in a future post.

 Second, to return specifically to our situation here at Nassau Community College, a reduction in membership will make it harder for us at the negotiating table.
 Our ability to take strong positions during contract negotiations is rooted in the knowledge, both ours and the administration’s, that we have the full backing of our entire membership.
 Once the administration knows that we don’t, they have much less motivation to take our bargaining positions seriously.
 If you’d like to see a concrete example of how a situation like that could play out, consider what happened in Wisconsin to the Kenosha Education Association’s (KEA) contract when an extreme version of right-to-work became the law of their state and they could no longer collect agency fees.
 The KEA’s 2007–2009 contract was an 80+ page document covering all aspects of their employment, much as our contract does now.
 In 2016–2017, however, after Wisconsin became a right-to-work state, this was what their contract looked like in its entirety: